-Bob England (Vice-Chair)
+Bob England (Chair)

 Bob joined the School Council as a governor in 2013 having previously been a community governor elsewhere in Lincolnshire.
 Bob has a son Alexander who has been at St. James’ for over 8 years now.
 Bob was born in Northampton and attended grammar school there before moving to this area in 1985.

 He has had a varied career; initially working in Local Government for over 30 years in Finance, Social Care and Housing.
 Bob then ran his own business as management consultant, specialising in interim management.
 He has also worked for a local charity for over three years as a Facilities Manager.
 His particular areas of interest are finance, health and safety (Bob is the lead governor) and marketing; From a personal perspective his main interests, other than his family are sports and music.
+Bob was appointed as Chair in 2017.

 Andy joined the Governing Body in 2011.
 He was educated at the King’s School, Macclesfield and Hull University from where he obtained a BA (Hons) degree in Business.
 Andy’s post graduate business life began in 1981 ‘carrying the bag’ for Ross Foods.
 He has subsequently pursued a career in the food industry working at senior level in marketing, strategic management and consultancy for some of the UK’s largest food companies throughout the UK and Europe.
 Andy has extensive commercial experience having developed, launched and managed multi million pound brand portfolios in the food industry that are still household names today.
 He has commissioned and produced national and international TV campaigns for a variety of well-known brands.
 These days, Andy is the owner of the region’s leading commercial laundry and employs 12 people.
 Andy is married to Diana who owns Stagecoach Theatre Arts School, Grimsby and is also a self-employed music teacher.
 They have 3 children, 2 of whom were educated at St. James’ School.
 Both Andy and Diana are keen supporters of the school’s long standing musical tradition.
 When he is not working, Andy is a keen Grimsby Town fan and enjoys cheering the Mariners on from the terraces.